HL7/fhir-shorthand/input/pagecontent/sushi.md

 The IG Publisher version 1.0.75 and higher includes native support for FHIR Shorthand and SUSHI.
 The IG Publisher launches SUSHI and runs it if it detects a folder named **/fsh**.
 Not having to run SUSHI separately is a minor benefit, but there is a significant advantage related to the _autobuild_ process.

-[Autobuild](https://github.com/FHIR/auto-ig-builder/blob/master/README.md) is a build service that can be triggered when you commit IG source code to any Github repository.
+[Autobuild](https://github.com/FHIR/auto-ig-builder/blob/master/README.md) is a build service that can be triggered when you commit IG source code to any GitHub repository.
 Autobuild starts the IG Publisher and publishes your IG to http://build.fhir.org.
-Because SUSHI is now included in the IG Publisher, when you check in your FSH files to a Github repository configured to autobuild, everything will run automatically to produce your IG.
+Because SUSHI is now included in the IG Publisher, when you check in your FSH files to a GitHub repository configured to autobuild, everything will run automatically to produce your IG.

 To take advantage of autobuild with SUSHI support, the entire FSH tank must be put into a subdirectory named **fsh**:

 ```
-{Github repository root}
+{GitHub repository root}
       └── /fsh
           ├── File1.fsh
           ├── File2.fsh